 B. Oversight of the Safety Program

-The Safety Handbook is administered by the Director of Environmental Health, Safety & Sustainability.
+The Safety Handbook is administered by the Director of Environmental Health & Safety.
 General policy development and oversight is provided by the Science Advisory Board.
 The Science Advisory Board includes the Associate Dean of Faculty and Director of the Science Center (Board Chair), and chairs of each science department and program.
-The Science Safety Committee meets as needed to assist in developing new policies.

 D. Responsibilities of Faculty

-Faculty are responsible for: (1) following the policies and procedures of this Safety Handbook in their laboratories; (2) acquiring information needed to recognize and control hazards in the laboratory; (3) selecting laboratory practices that reduce the risk of injury or chemical, biological, or radiation exposures; (4) informing staff, students or visitors under their supervision of the specific hazards and required safety procedures associated with the work being performed; (5) arranging for immediate response to injuries or other emergencies in areas under their supervision; (6) reporting any unsafe conditions which cannot be immediately remedied; (7) attending safety training; (8) informing employees under their supervision who use hazardous chemicals or frequent areas where hazardous chemicals are used that they must complete chemical safety training course provided by the Office of Environmental Health, Safety & Sustainability; (9) providing lab specific safety training and safety training for all radiation users in their laboratory; (10) providing required information to all staff and students under their supervision who are exposed to formaldehyde as described in Chapter V(m); (11) establishing guidelines for their laboratory which describe what laboratory procedures require their prior approval, and (12) providing health and safety information requested by Director of Environmental Health, Safety & Sustainability, Radiation Safety Officer, or Science Advisory Board.
+Faculty are responsible for: (1) following the policies and procedures of this Safety Handbook in their laboratories; (2) acquiring information needed to recognize and control hazards in the laboratory; (3) selecting laboratory practices that reduce the risk of injury or chemical, biological, or radiation exposures; (4) informing staff, students or visitors under their supervision of the specific hazards and required safety procedures associated with the work being performed; (5) arranging for immediate response to injuries or other emergencies in areas under their supervision; (6) reporting any unsafe conditions which cannot be immediately remedied; (7) attending safety training; (8) informing employees under their supervision who use hazardous chemicals or frequent areas where hazardous chemicals are used that they must complete chemical safety training course provided by the Office of Environmental Health and Safety; (9) providing lab specific safety training and safety training for all radiation users in their laboratory; (10) providing required information to all staff and students under their supervision who are exposed to formaldehyde as described in Chapter V(m); (11) establishing guidelines for their laboratory which describe what laboratory procedures require their prior approval, and (12) providing health and safety information requested by Director of Environmental Health and Safety, Radiation Safety Officer, or Science Advisory Board.